-- Assessment: obtains pertinent data, objective, follow-up, assessment envinronment
+- Assessment: obtains pertinent data, objective, follow-up, assessment environment

 - Communication: with providers, with patient and significant others, documentation, response to abnormal findings, realism/professionalism

-- Clinical Judgement: interprets vital signs, lab results and relevant data, prioritizes outcome formulation, intervention performance and rationale, evaluation of interventions, reflection, delegation
+- Clinical Judgment: interprets vital signs, lab results and relevant data, prioritizes outcome formulation, intervention performance and rationale, evaluation of interventions, reflection, delegation

 - Patient Safety: patient identifiers, utilizes standard precautions, safe medication administration, equipment management, technical performance, reflects on hazards / errors